Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 When a C and an A Share the Same Corner of Williamson County

-Chandler Oaks Elementary scored a 93 out of 100 on the 2025 TEA accountability rating.
-Jim Plain Elementary scored a 76.
-Both schools sit in Williamson County, both serve the northwest Austin suburban corridor, and homes zoned to either campus are within about 8 miles of each other.
+Chandler Oaks Elementary earned an A rating from the Texas Education Agency in 2025.
+Jim Plain Elementary earned a C. Both schools sit in Williamson County, both serve the northwest Austin suburban corridor, and homes zoned to either campus are within about 8 miles of each other.
 But they belong to different districts and the gap between them is significant, not just in test scores but in the kind of community you are buying into.

 Jim Plain is a Leander ISD campus.
 Chandler Oaks belongs to Round Rock ISD.
 That distinction matters more than most buyers realize because these two districts, while both strong overall, have very different campus level results when you get down to individual schools.
 And in a market where school zone often determines your home search radius, understanding what each campus actually delivers is the first step toward making a smart decision.